Topological rigidity of quasitoric manifolds: Preliminaries and Notation

-\begin{rem} \begin{enumerate} \item Quasitoric manifolds are pseudotoric manifolds so that the quotient space is not just a manifold with corners but it is a simple polytope. \item Remember that a {\it torus manifold} $M^{2n}$ is a smooth $T^n$-manifold with an effective $T^n$-action and $M^{T^n}\not= \emptyset$ (\cite{ma-pa}). \item Definition \ref{pseudotoric} implies that, under the projection $\pi$, points with the same isotropy groups are mapped to the relative interior of a face of $X^n$.
-Thus the action of $T^n$ is free over the open stratum of $X^n$ and the vertices of $X^n$ i.e. the $0$-dimensional faces, correspond to the fixed points of the action. \end{enumerate} \end{rem}
+Then points in $M^{2n}$, with the same isotropy groups, are mapped to the relative interior of a preface of $X^n$.
+Thus the action of $T^n$ is free over the open stratum of $X^n$ and the vertices of $X^n$ i.e. the $0$-dimensional faces, correspond to the fixed points of the action.